 10. When the whole vinyl sheet is down and the above is complete, lift the edges and stick down to your sub floor with a vinyl adhesive.

-NOTE: Heavier duty vinyl flooring does not need to be stuck down and light, non-cushioned varieties need adhesive all over, not just the edges.
+NOTE: Heavier duty vinyl flooring does not need to be stuck down, while light, non-cushioned varieties need adhesive all over, not just at the edges.

-- Slide the second sheet along until any patterns match with the original one.
+- Slide the second sheet along the first until any patterns match perfectly.